 Get the Dart SDK

 This page describes how to download the Dart SDK.
 The Dart SDK has the libraries and command-line tools that you need to develop Dart command-line, server, and non-Flutter web apps.
-To develop Flutter apps for any platform — including web and mobile apps — then instead of installing the Dart SDK, install Flutter.
+For details, see the Dart SDK overview.